Brian Dukes

 To assess a construction company’s value and predict future success, understand the following influencing factors:

-Industry-specific factors
+Industry-specific Factors

 These factors highlight the company's distinct industry position and operational effectiveness.
 They may seem intangible but are highly valuable.